shmorri/docs-casa-prod/3.1.4/source/administration/uninstallation.md

     # ./casa_cleanup.py
     ```

-1. Logout from chroot and remove package:
+1. Log out of chroot and remove the package:

     For deb based systems: